 When deciding on and setting your ROAS target, make sure to check your competitive positioning.
 Use competitive share metrics to determine click share & impression share.
 Use Auction Insights to see how you rank relative to your key competitors.
 If there is room to scale either metric (ongoing or for particular seasonal periods), consider setting a lower ROAS target in order to increase click share or impression share.

 The better the images, the better your ads will be received by your audience and the better they will perform.

 And to get maximum brand impact from your ads, ensure that you’ve included your primary and accent colours under the “Branding” section of Merchant Center.

-Using these parameters, you can categorise your site visitors by sending additional data through the remarketing tag to build more sophisticated, highly targeted remarketing lists.
+Using these parameters, you can categorize your site visitors by sending additional data through the remarketing tag to build more sophisticated, highly targeted remarketing lists.

 For example, an online store could collect the product price and the page type in the tag to create a list for people who bought any product above a certain price.

-Prior to tackling this optimisation option, keep in mind that it requires more advanced technical expertise and IT resources to set up.
+Prior to tackling this optimization option, keep in mind that it requires more advanced technical expertise and IT resources to set up.

-As it’s coming up to the holiday season check out our article ‘Get Holiday Ready With Google Smart Shopping Campaigns’ to make sure you maximise your Smart Shopping Camapaigns.
+As it’s coming up to the holiday season check out our article ‘Get Holiday Ready With Google Smart Shopping Campaigns’ to make sure you maximize your Smart Shopping Camapaigns.